 Presence is really the start of a security system.
-You can pay $2 to upgrade to a higher-quality video or $49.99 for an annual subscription to a service that offers longer recordings and storage.
-Presence: Video Security requires iOS 6.0 or later.
+You can pay $49.99 for an annual subscription to a service that offers longer recordings and storage.
+Presence: Video Security Camera requires iOS 8.0 or later.

 The company also sells motion sensors, smart plugs and entire security systems.
 You may well get tempted further into Presence's products, but the free app running on your old iPhone is a steal.

 Just keep in mind that iPhone batteries don't last long even on new devices so your ancient one isn't going to hold a charge while you go off on a European tour.
 You need to run a Lightning cable to the mains.

 That's true for anything where you want to be certain the iPhone stays on continuously, or at least for many hours, such as a baby monitor.
 Maybe it seems like your child doesn't ever sleep for many hours.
 Maybe you'd gladly trade places with him or her, but at least this way you won't risk waking them by going to check.

 There are dozen or more baby monitor apps for iOS: this one, Baby Monitor 3G, also has an Apple TV app.
 It requires iOS 9.0 or later.

 Naturally you never tire of watching your kids but if by some miracle you should ever want to switch away from them to, say, a streaming service, you have a lot of options.